 - Learn more about stress and depression: More understanding of the illness can help you manage better.
 You might find it helpful to read one of the books listed on our Additional Help page.

 - Talk to family, friends or colleagues: Don’t feel embarrassed about admitting that you might have depression.
 It is far more common than you may think and is an illness after all.

 - Contact a counsellor: Your doctor will be able to provide details, through the counsellors’ professional organisations list on our Additional Help.
-Or, if you live in Norfolk, Suffolk or Worcestershire, you can call the YANA helpline on 0300 323 0400 to be put in touch with a YANA counsellor.
+Or, if you live in East Anglia, you can call the YANA helpline on 0300 323 0400 to be put in touch with a YANA counsellor.
 Talking therapies such as cognitive behaviour therapy or psychotherapy can help you to understand why and how you feel as you do.
 They can help you develop strategies to change how you think about things and are useful when used on their own or in combination with medication.